bprzybylski/IB-CS-GeS/content/resources/youtube/_index.md

 ## The CS Classroom
 **Description:**
-[_The CS Classroom_](https://www.youtube.com/@TheCSClassroom/videos) is centered around teaching computer science in general, however, with a strong emphasis on the IBDP course.
-All topics and options (besides option B) are covered in comprehensive, long, but easy to follow videos - certainly a cool way to revise the material!
+[_The CS Classroom_](https://www.youtube.com/@TheCSClassroom/videos) is centered around teaching computer science in general.
+However, there's a strong emphasis on the IBDP course.
+All topics and options (besides option B) are covered as comprehensive, long, but easy to follow videos - certainly a cool way to revise the material!

 {{< hint danger >}}
 The only disadvantage I can think of is that it doesn't cover `Modelling and simulation` option.